donglinkang2021/linc-sign-pages/README.md

 </div>

 Simple github pages site to display the check in and check out times of LINC lab.
+You can view the site [✨here✨](https://donglinkang2021.github.io/linc-sign-pages/).